aexol-studio/config-maker/Readme.md

 ### CONFIG  MAKER ![Vector 902 (Stroke) (1)](https://github.com/user-attachments/assets/18e2f31f-a70f-4c3e-b284-3b66c989a15f)
-This is the config manager to use for your interactive CLI. <!--When you are making... - MISSING TEXT: when you are making what, exactly?-->
+Config Maker is a config manager to use for your interactive CLI.

 <br />

-Features:
+## 📋 Features:
 - Making and consuming JSON config files
-- Inputing the  value in 4 different ways:
+- Inputing the  value in four different ways:
-    - as a cli option
+    - as a CLI option
     - as user input
     - as an autocomplete prompt
     - as an environment variable

 <br />

-## 📤 How the Values Are Fetched
+## 📤 How Values Are Fetched

 ```mermaid
 graph LR